 If the machine stops at any time and the amber light on the front panel illuminates, the thermal cutout has intervened.
 Wait until the transformer has cooled sufficiently for work to recommence.
 This could take considerable time and is denoted by the amber light going OUT.
-On smaller machines the lamp is built in to the ON/ OFF switch.

-3. Bring the electrode to the work surface at an angle of approx. 70° then, BEFORE you strike an arc, bring the face shield up to protect your eyes.
+Bring the electrode to the work surface at an angle of approx. 70° then, BEFORE you strike an arc, bring the face shield up to protect your eyes.